 Like for other commodities, Iran has been growing increasingly reliant on India for its sugar imports (directly or via the UAE).
-We expect Iran to re-diversify its suppliers once sanctions are lifted, commencing imports from Brazil.
+We expect Iran to re-diversify its suppliers as sanctions are in the process of being lifted, commencing imports from Brazil.